 It's taken eight years, but a Republican senator has actually awakened here to complain about the obvious, meaning tricks of the trade employed by Democrats.

-But anyway, Catherine Harriget Fox has been reporting all day, uh raising big questions about emails that indicate the Clinton camp got questions they wanted to have asked to Democrat senators during the Benghazi hearing, and the Democrat senators then used the very questions they were fed at the hearing because Mrs. Clinton had the pat answers ready to go.
+But anyway, Catherine Harridge at Fox has been reporting all day, raising big questions about emails that indicate the Clinton camp got questions they wanted to have asked to Democrat senators during the Benghazi hearing.

-Hillary Clinton in her FBI interview said she was unable to recall things 39 times.
+Hillary Clinton, in her FBI interview, said she was unable to recall things 39 times.

 You know, you realize, folks, we are a segregated media.

-We're a segregated country, and we have a segregated media.
+We're a segregated country and we have a segregated media.

-Uh we have the, I don't know, what the conservative media, the new media, whatever, and we have the drive-by is the old mainstream media, and they're still the big ones.
+We have the, I don't know what the conservative media, the new media, whatever, and we have the drive-bys, the old mainstream media.

 They are still the majority media.

-And in fact, the uh existence starting in 1988 of this new media, of the conservative media, I think has hardened the drive-by and mainstream media.
+And in fact, the existence starting in 1988 of this new media, of the conservative media, I think has hardened the drive-by and mainstream media.

 I think it's made them even more biased and more openly biased and more openly confrontational and more openly supportive than they ever have been before.